dcsil/rails-tutorial/sections/17_adding_tests_p1.md

 Let's run the tests again and see if they work.

-# NoMethodErrors
+# Wall of output

-Right now if we run tests we will see a wall of NoMethodErrors.
+Right now if we run tests we will see a wall of errors, particularly ones like `NameError: undefined local variable or method 'new_message_url'`.
 This is because we changed the nesting of some of the models.
 If we run a single controller for a model that we didn't nest, we can see it works a bit better.
 So let's start there:

 `bin/rails test test/controllers/users_controller_test.rb`